-The ISM uses two types of service notes to provide important safety guidelines, prevent equipment damage and make sure that the suspension system operates correctly.
+The ISM uses two types of service notes to provide important safety guidelines, prevent equipment damage and ensure the suspension system operates correctly.
 The service notes are defined as:

 "NOTE:" Provides additional instructions or procedures to complete tasks and make sure that the suspension functions properly.